 Inches of water gauge or column is an english and american unit for measuring liquid level.
-1 inch of water column at 4 degrees celsius equals 249.089 pascals.
+1 inch of water column at 4 degrees Celsius equals 249.089 pascals.

 The hydrostatic pressure generated by a certain liquid level is typically represented by the equivalent height of a water column.
 Since the pressure exerted by one inch of water is dependent on its density and the local gravity it is not a fundamental unit of measure for pressure but a derived one which is called a manometric unit.